 Evaluate students' mastery of skills

 Given the different uses for assessment, it is critical for educators to select the appropriate types of tests.
 At LPS, there are several types of assessments used to help gather information about student learning.
-Besides classroom-based assessments tests, LPS conducts several large-scale assessments on a district-wide basis.
+Besides classroom-based assessment tests, LPS conducts several large-scale assessments on a districtwide basis.
 The Measures of Academic Progress (MAP) assessment is a computer adaptive test designed to give teachers real-time instructional information on students as well a national comparison.
 The Transitional ColoradoAssessment Program (TCAP) is a state-mandated testing program, which measures students knowledge against state standards.
 The American College of Testing, (ACT) assessment given in the 11th grade is a state mandated testing program.

 The links shown above and to the right provide more detailed information on each of these testing programs, as well as test results demonstrating how well students performed on each assessment.
 Assessment results are updated annually as scores become available.
 MAP results are posted after the current school year has ended, and CSAP/TCAP results are posted each fall.